 You can take care of your eyelash extension to increase their lifetime.
 With a little care, you can keep your lash extension healthy.
 Only a conditioner is enough to take care of your eyelash extension.
 It gives a shiny look to the extension so that it looks like a real eyelash.

 Your lashes will look the same as they look before the treatment.
 If in case your original lashes get affected.
 Then there is a serum that can help you to increase the growth rate of eyelashes.

 Congrats!
 Your eyelash extensions are off and your natural lashes are ready to start from a clean slate.
 But is the slate as good as it can be?

 Your lashes have been through a lot – weeks of having glue attached to them plus the trauma of pinched and pulled lashes if you got a bad lash extension job.
 So why not show them some TLC after removing the eyelash extensions?

-The easiest way to do it is with an eyelash conditioner that contain nutrients, amino acids, peptides and extracts to nourish and moisturize as well as strengthen and fortify lashes against thinning and breakage.
-You can choose from one of the best eyelash conditioners or simply make your own DIY lash serum!
+The easiest way to do it is with an eyelash conditioner that contains nutrients, amino acids, peptides, and extracts to nourish and moisturize as well as strengthen and fortify lashes against thinning and breakage.